-e-Invoicing regulations are published by the Zakat, Tax and Customs Authority (ZaTCA), erstwhile called the General Authority of Zakat and Tax (GAZT).
-It is issued for implementing the electronic invoicing system or Fatoorah in the Kingdom of Saudi Arabia (KSA), starting from 4th December 2021.
+e-Invoicing regulations are published by the Zakat, Tax and Customs Authority (ZATCA), erstwhile called the General Authority of Zakat and Tax (GAZT).
+These regulations were issued for implementing the electronic invoicing system or Fatoorah in the Kingdom of Saudi Arabia (KSA) from 4th December 2021.

-GAZT, now known as ZaTCA, issued the draft e-Invoicing Regulations in KSA in March 2021.
+ZATCA (earlier known as GAZT) issued the draft e-Invoicing Regulations in KSA in March 2021.
 The authority allowed the public and stakeholders to provide their feedback on the eInvoicing Regulations on or before 17th April 2021.
 The e-Invoicing Regulations were finally published on 28th May 2021.

-The e-Invoicing Regulations in KSA have six Articles that range from Article Two to Article Seven.
+The e-Invoicing Regulations in KSA have six articles ranging from Article Two to Article Seven.
 These Articles cover the scope, applicability, definitions, power to issue technical and procedural rules, and enforcement of e-Invoicing Regulations in KSA, explained in further sections.

-The first phase of the e-invoicing system begins on 4th December 2021, covering all the resident taxpayers.
-The deadline calls for generation, processing and storing e-invoices and electronic debit and credit notes in a particular manner outlined by the e-Invoicing Regulations in KSA.
+The first phase of the e-invoicing system has been implemented from 4th December 2021, covering all the resident taxpayers.
+During phase 1, taxpayers must generate, process and store the e-invoices and related Credit or Debit Notes (CDNs) as outlined in the e-Invoicing Regulations in KSA.

-Even though no standard format is prescribed for electronic invoices and electronic notes during the first phase, certain invoice information must be mandatorily part of electronic invoices and electronic notes.
-The e-invoice solution should adhere to specific parameters for the electronic invoice and electronic notes to be e-Invoicing compliant in KSA.
+Even though no standard format is prescribed for electronic invoices and related CDNs during phase 1, certain invoice information must be mandatorily part of electronic invoices and related CDNs.
+Also, the e-invoice solution should adhere to specific parameters for the electronic invoice and related CDNs to be e-invoicing compliant in KSA.

 The second phase of the e-invoicing system begins on 1st January 2023.
-Earlier, this was set to 1st June 2022.
-During this phase, certain resident taxpayers must also integrate their invoicing or billing systems with the system of ZaTCA using the Application Programming Interface (API).
+During this phase, certain resident taxpayers must integrate their invoicing or billing systems with the system of ZATCA’s Fatoora portal using the Application Programming Interface (API).

 The purpose of the e-Invoicing Regulations is to recognise the terms, conditions and requirements of the electronic invoices for Value Added Tax (VAT) purposes as per Article (53) of the VAT Implementing Regulation.